Tony Hawk's

-Tony Hawk's is a skateboarding video game series published by Activision and endorsed by the American professional skateboarder of the same name.
-The series was primarily developed for home consoles by Neversoft from launch to 2007, until Activision transferred the franchise to Robomodo in 2008, who developed the franchise until 2015 when Activision and Hawk's license expired, leaving the future of the series uncertain.
-In 2020, the series returned under Activision with a remake of the original two games in the series, with development handled by Vicarious Visions.
-The series has spawned a total of 20 games.
+Tony Hawk's is a series of skateboarding video games published by Activision and endorsed by the American professional skateboarder of the same name.
+From 1999 to 2007, the series was primarily developed for home consoles by Neversoft with generally annual releases.
+In 2008, Activision transferred the franchise to Robomodo, which released several additions before Activision and Hawk's license expired in 2015, leaving the future of the series uncertain.
+In 2020, the series returned under Activision with a remake of the original two games in the series, and a remake of the third and fourth games in 2025 developed by Vicarious Visions and Iron Galaxy respectively.

-Starting out with the initial Tony Hawk's Pro Skater in 1999, the series proved to be one of the most popular and best-selling video game franchises of the early 2000s.
-Three more Pro Skater games were released from 1999 to 2002, after which the developers took a more story-oriented approach with the releases of Underground, Underground 2 and American Wasteland from 2003 to 2005.
-Project 8 in 2006 and Proving Ground in 2007 were the last games in the series developed by Neversoft.
-After that, developer Robomodo took the franchise in a different direction by developing the peripheral supported spin-offs Ride and Shred, released in 2009 and 2010, respectively.
-Both were commercial and critical failures.
-Robomodo tried unsuccessfully to revive the series with the back to the roots-oriented releases of Pro Skater HD and Pro Skater 5 in 2012 and 2015.
-The series spawned several other spin-offs, such as Downhill Jam in 2006, Motion in 2008, and Shred Session in 2014, along with several ports and re-releases.
+Starting with Tony Hawk's Pro Skater in 1999, the series was one of the best-selling video game franchises of the early 2000s.
+Three more Pro Skater games were released from 2000 to 2002, after which the developers took a more story-oriented approach with the releases of Underground, Underground 2, and American Wasteland from 2003 to 2005.
+Project 8 in 2006 and Proving Ground in 2007 were the final games in the series developed by Neversoft.
+Developer Robomodo took the franchise in a different direction with the peripheral-supported spin-offs Ride and Shred, released in 2009 and 2010 to critical reviews and poor sales.
+Robomodo tried to revive the series with the back-to-the-roots Pro Skater HD in 2012 and Pro Skater 5 in 2015.
+The series spawned several other spin-offs, such as Downhill Jam in 2006 and Motion in 2008, and several ports and re-releases.